Wassau/inv_kinematics/README.md

 We can see that it is a method that simplifies the inverse kinematic process and responds very well to the processes applied.

+This inverse kinematic model and the model given in matlab was implemented in a python script called PInvKin.py.
+The funtion in there also was used to solve some inverse kinematics in the pick and place.

 ## Analysis

 Due to the 4 DOF in the phantom X, 3 of them belongs to position, wich is the remaning DOF in terms of orientation?